 Just because HERE offers an offline mode doesn’t mean you need to use it completely offline.
 It’s possible to download maps to your phone, offering super-fast loading times, while at the same time benefitting from online features, like real-time traffic and transit updates, too.

 If you'd rather stay offline at any cost though, simply tap the menu button and check the 'Use app offline' box.
-You won't get real-time updates, but you will be still able to search for places, plan routes, get turn-by-turn navigation and even transit connection (without timetables).
+You won't get real-time updates, but you will be still able to search for places, plan routes, get turn-by-turn navigation and even transit connections (without timetables).

 Your iPhone’s battery lasts longer

 One of the extra benefits from using HERE in offline mode is that limited or zero data requirements have the potential to get a much longer battery life from your phone.
-When you’re making a long journey that could be the difference between arriving at your destination on time and seeing your phone die en-route.
+When you’re making a long journey that could be the difference between arriving at your destination on time and seeing your phone die en route.

 How to download maps on your iPhone

 It's easy to download maps, too.
-Open the app, tap the menu button at the top-left, and click 'Download maps'.
-You'll be able to view any existing maps on your phone, and you can also download maps for other countries by tapping 'Download more' and then picking the area you're interested in from a list made up of: Africa, Asia, Australia/Oceana, Europe, North and Central America and South America.
+Open the app, tap the menu button at the top left, and click 'Download maps'.
+You'll be able to view any existing maps on your phone, and you can also download maps for other countries by tapping 'Download more' and then picking the area you're interested in from a list made up of Africa, Asia, Australia/Oceana, Europe, North and Central America and South America.

-You can download entire regions if you have enough space on your iPhone, although with the likes of Europe taking up 9,255.6MB, it may make more sense to add the countries you're more interested in visiting.
+You can download entire regions if you have enough space on your iPhone, although, with the likes of Europe taking up 9,255.6MB, it may make more sense to add the countries you're more interested in visiting.